ATD 1-LAW

 Communication between spouses.

-TRUE OR FALSE: An absolute privilege protects the speaker even if the speech is false and malicious, whereas, a qualified privilege is no protection against actual malice.
+TRUE or FALSE: An absolute privilege protects the speaker even if the speech is false and malicious, whereas a qualified privilege is no protection against actual malice.

 True